-Gun safety technology is an integral part of a multifaceted approach to prevent unintentional shootings, youth suicides, and gun violence committed with stolen guns.
-Consider these facts:
+Gun safety technology is an integral part of a multifaceted approach to preventing firearm suicides, unintentional shootings, and violence committed with stolen guns.

 - Roughly 4.6 million children live in a home with at least one unlocked and loaded gun.

-- Each day in America, 18 children and young adults (24 years of age and under) die from firearm injuries.
+- Each day in America, 18 children and young adults under 25 die from firearm injuries.

-- 2,102 teenagers and children under the age 18 were injured or killed in unintentional shootings in 2016 alone.
+- 2,811 teenagers and children between the ages of 0 and 19 were injured or killed in unintentional shootings in 2017 alone.

 Unintentional Shootings and Deaths

 - 89% of unintentional shooting deaths among children occur in the home, most with an unsecured, loaded gun in their parents’ absence.

 - 73% of children aged nine and under know the location of their parents’ firearms and 36% had handled the guns.

 - Many young children, including children as young as three, are strong enough to fire handguns.